WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 ```
 As you can see, `getLabelledImages` is based on two Keras's functions:

-- image_data_generator -  which generates the data and rescales pixel values from the range 1-255 into the range 0-1.
+- `image_data_generator` -  which generates the data and rescales pixel values from the range 1-255 into the range 0-1.
 We are supposed to normalize the values, because neural networks work better with smaller numbers.
-- flow_images_from_directory - which uses the previously defined generator and applies it to the data.
+- `flow_images_from_directory` - which uses the previously defined generator and applies it to the data.
 In addition, it changes image resolutions to 150x150 and labels the data.

 So what is the result of executing the function?
 It generates batches of RGB images in a size of 150x150 with binary labels.
 Every batch consists of 5 samples, as we specified in `flow_images_from_directory` using `batch_size` argument.
+And thanks to using `classes` argument, we declared the way of labelling the images (0 - Uninfected, 1 - Parasitized).

 Of course, preparing the data for modelling is slightly different than preparing it for being used by the trained model.
 That's why we have one more function in DataPreparation package:

-- getUnlabelledImages - its goal is to prepare the real data to be used by the model.
+- `getUnlabelledImages` - its goal is to prepare the real data to be used by the model.
 It's very similar to `getLabelledImages`, but let's look at it:

 ```
 getUnlabelled <- function(image_path){